 Reports may be delivered in a variety of ways (not just when a user navigates to a report in real time).
-Reports may be automatically rendered to server cache, so they open very quickly and don't burden data sources.
+Reports may be automatically rendered to the server cache so that they open very quickly and don't burden data sources.
 They may be delivered via e-mail and to file shares on a regular schedule.
 Using data-driven subscriptions, reports may be "broadcast" to a large audience during off-hours.
 Each user may receive a copy of the report rendered in a different format or with data filtered differently.
 You will learn to plan for, manage, and configure these features.

-Chapter 11 (in Part IV) will guide you through report server administration.
-You will learn how to optimize, back up, and recover the ReportServer database, Web service, and Windows service.
-You will learn to use the management utilities, configuration files, and logs to customize the server environment and to prevent and diagnose problems.
+Chapter 14 guides you through report server administration.
+You learn how to optimize, back up, and recover the ReportServer database, web service, and Windows service.
+You also learn to use the management utilities, configuration files, and logs to customize the server environment and to prevent and diagnose problems.

-Chapter 13 covers programmatic extensions to the Report Server.
-You will learn to write custom data source, rendering, delivery, and security extensions.
-That chapter will show you how to build new features on top of the Reporting Services architecture.
-As a report designer or business manager, you will learn of these powerful capabilities, enabling you to address specialized requirements and to direct application developers to develop custom extensions.
-As a system administrator, you will learn to enable custom extensions and define appropriate security allowances to enable custom extensions to run on your report server.
-As a custom extension developer, you will learn how to use the Reporting Services object model to extend the features of reports and your server, to solve business problems and enable advanced capabilities.
+Chapter 17 covers programmatic extensions to the Report Server.
+You learn to write custom data source, rendering, delivery, and security extensions.
+That chapter shows you how to build new features on top of the Reporting Services architecture.
+As a report designer or business manager, you learn how these powerful capabilities enable you to address specialized requirements and to direct application developers to develop custom extensions.
+As a system administrator, you learn to enable custom extensions and define appropriate security allowances to enable custom extensions to run on your report server.
+As a custom extension developer, you learn how to use the Reporting Services object model to extend the features of reports and your server, to solve business problems and enable advanced capabilities.